 Here are some causes and solutions when you have problems finding expected data in the distributed tracing UI:

 Problems with enabling or instrumenting

 - Missing spans due to service not having distributed tracing enabled

 In order for distributed tracing to report details for all nodes in a trace, each application must be monitored by a New Relic agent that has had distributed tracing enabled.

-- A service may require manual instrumentation
+- Missing apps/services may require manual instrumentation

 When you enable distributed tracing for applications and services that New Relic automatically instruments, you'll usually see complete and detailed data for those nodes in the distributed tracing UI.

 However, you may notice that some services or applications are missing from traces, or that there are some internal spans you expect to see that are missing.
 If that's the case, you may want to implement custom instrumentation of applications or specific transactions to see more detail in traces.
 Some examples of when you may need to do this:

 - Transactions not automatically instrumented.
 To ensure your application is automatically instrumented, read the compatibility and requirements documentation for the New Relic agent you're using.
 If an application isn't automatically instrumented, or if you'd like to add instrumentation of specific activity, see Custom instrumentation.